SeanShubin/documentation/videos/maintainability.md

 # Maintainability
-- What is the most important concept for writing maintainable code
+- What is the most important concept for writing maintainable code?
 - Separate the parts you do control from the parts you don't
 - A way to see if you have done this is to check how easy the code is to test